appcoreopc/azure_perf_monitoring/README.md

 --> Role - this is where you get to see CPU Usages.
 If you have multiple instance, you see those here as well (broken down nicely for you

 ### Profiler - Snapshot debugger vs Kudu advance tools

+This are pretty useful tools.
+Snapshot debugger is sort of automated.
+Kudu tools is abit manual as you have to enable the profiler yourself.